eventnetusa/eventnet/src/_work/humana-rvs.md

-      To tackle the challenge of reaching America's 42 million Medicare beneficiaries, EventNetUSA built a fleet of eight RVs and recruited Medicare Advisors who would travel the country, visiting with seniors at senior centers, medical centers, senior expos, Walmart Supercenters and Sam's Club stores.
+      To tackle the challenge of reaching America's 42 million Medicare beneficiaries, EventNetUSA built a fleet of ten RVs and recruited 20 Medicare Advisors who would travel the country, visiting with seniors at senior centers, medical centers, senior expos, Walmart Supercenters and Sam's Club stores.